rjk79/Data-Structures-Algorithms-System-Design/README.md

 for end in range(len(string)):
     currCount += function(input[end]) //el at end contributes to currCount

-    if : //if window does not satisfy: currCount -= function(input[start]) //el at start is no longer being considered start += 1
+    if : //if window does not satisfy (e.g end - start - 1 > constraint or currCount > constraint):
+    currCount -= function(input[start]) //el at start is no longer being considered start += 1